logicly-au/pmhc-mds-user-documentation/doc/tools.rst

 Tools
 =======

-The follwing tools are available in the PMHC MDS.
+The following tools are available in the PMHC MDS.

 .. contents::
    :local: